jaypetan/garage-website-eee/APIDocumentation.md

 ### `index`

 Specify the index of data you want to fetch.
 This corresponds to the row index + 2 (accounting for header and starting index) in the Google Sheets.

+### `token`

+JSON Web Token to be sent back to AppScript backend for validation on Protected Get Requests.
+Stored on frontend in src/contexts/AuthProvider under 'token'.